 - Unsupervised learning

 - Reinforcement learning

-Although this might look like a neat categorisation, it's not always easy to place a particular method.
+Although this might look like a neat categorization, it's not always easy to place a particular method.
 Let's see what differentiates these three categories.

-Let's say you want to teach a machine to recognise dogs from cats.
+Let's say you want to teach a machine to recognize dogs from cats.
 You give it as input photographs labelled as "cat" or "dog".
-Studying the examples, the algorithm will learn to recognise what distinguishes a cat from a dog and to assign the correct label to each new image you ask it to analyse.
+Studying the examples, the algorithm will learn to recognize what distinguishes a cat from a dog and to assign the correct label to each new image you ask it to analyze.

 In supervised learning, the machine needs labelled examples to learn.
 Those examples are used to train an algorithm to automatically assign the correct label.

 In the journalistic context, supervised learning can, for example, train an algorithm to spot documents that might be interesting for an investigation.
 On a number of occasions this has already proven useful to investigative journalists having to deal with large volumes of documents.

 With unsupervised learning, the examples provided to the machine are not labelled.
 The algorithm is tasked with learning by itself to recognize patterns in the data, for example with the goal of clustering together records that share similar characteristics.